Minnesota (song)

 "Minnesota" is a song by American rapper Lil Yachty.
-It was originally released on November 2015 from his Summer Songs EP, before being re-released on March 9, 2016 as a remix featuring American rappers Quavo, Skippa da Flippa and Young Thug as the second single from Yachty's debut mixtape, Lil Boat.
+It was originally released in August 22, 2015 from his Summer Songs EP, before being re-released on March 9, 2016, as a remix featuring American rappers Quavo, Skippa da Flippa and Young Thug as the second single from Yachty's debut mixtape, Lil Boat.

 Background and release

 "Minnesota" was originally released in November 2015, and was on his debut EP titled Summer Songs EP.
 The original version of "Minnesota" was 2:05 long and only included vocals from Lil Yachty.
 The song was then remixed by rappers, Quavo, Skippa Da Flippa and Young Thug and was included on his debut mixtape Lil Boat.

 Music video

 The music video for "Minnesota", directed by Brendan Vaughan and RJ Sanchez, premiered on November 18, 2016, via Yachty's Vevo channel.
 Young Thug's verse is omitted in the video.

 Remixes

-On July 8, 2016, rapper and singer PnB Rock released his remix of the song titled "Allaska" via his SoundCloud.
+On July 8, 2016, rapper and singer PnB Rock released his remix of the song titled "Alaska" via his SoundCloud.
 On December 31, 2016, rapper Allan Kingdom released his remix of the song via SoundCloud.